SaerTrial/SaerTrial.github.io/_posts/2024-06-10-ciscn-fastbin-attack.md

 title: A very typical heap challenge
 categories:
 - ctf/pwn
+- heap
 ---

 This post demonstrates an in-depth analysis of a fairly typical heap challenge - fastbin attack.
 Even though this is a very first time on analyzing heap challenges, it does not mean that I have to follow common approaches, limiting the use of other novel techiniques.
 Additionally, I find it more educative to share some patterns of this type of vulnerability, so as to apply those patterns in a next similar challenge.
 The [attachment]({{ site.baseurl }}/assets/binary/2024-06-10-ciscn-fastbin-attach.md/orange_cat_diary_cffa870fbc6e887360d16817570431a9.zip) consists of an executable and a libc library of the version 2.23.
+This challenge comes from CISCN 2024.

 ## Understanding the application logic

 Loading this binary rather than libc file into Ghidra, it can be seen that this is a command-line binary, serving the management of a user-created diary.
 Its main functionality mainly manifests as creation of a new diary, modification, deletion, and display.
 The decompiled pseudo C code of its main function is shown as following:

 ```c